Dileepkumar25/SignWave/README.md

 ## How to Use

-1. *Gesture to Text*: The website captures real-time video or video file of gestures and converts them to text using machine learning.
+1. *Gesture to Text*: The website captures real-time video of gestures and converts them to text using machine learning.
 Users need to allow camera access to enable this feature.

 2. *Voice to Text*: Users can speak directly into their device’s microphone, and the website will convert their voice into text in real-time.